amagimedia/avplumber/doc/developing_nodes.md

 You should generally use one or more of these bases, since they override virtual methods and implement interfaces important for internal avplumber operation.
 If you want to implement them on your own (because you need, for example, mixed data types on input or output), look at `src/nodes/filters.cpp` and `src/graph_base.hpp` for inspiration.

-Thanks to multiple inheritance, you can use most of these bases in non-blocking nodes, too.
+Thanks to multiple inheritance, you can use most (all?) of these bases in non-blocking nodes, too.
 See `src/nodes/realtime.cpp` for example.

-TBC...
+## Interfaces

+Interfaces are defined in `src/graph_interfaces.hpp`.
+They're used:

+* for node management (`src/graph_mgmt.cpp`): main loop (`NodeWrapper::threadFunction`) flow depends on what interfaces the node implements; `IInterruptible` can be used to stop the node bypassing any locks ([`node.interrupt`](../README.md#nodes-management--control) command)
+* for graph traversal, usually when a node needs to know something about stream metadata. `EdgeBase` (in `src/graph_core.hpp`) and `NodeSingleInput` (in `src/graph_base.hpp`) contain `findNodeUp` method, which finds the nearest node, up in the graph, implementing a specific interface.
+[Graph topology](../README.md#topology) required by existing nodes is summarized in the README.
+* for statistics extraction.
+Signal presence information is taken from `ISentinel`.
+Video & audio parameters are taken from `IDecoder`.